Something went wrong

 Short Term Trends

-New Haven’s overall oil consumption changes each year as winter conditions change.
-As the temperature outside drops, homes’ heating systems need to burn increasing amounts of heating oil to maintain the temperature that the thermostat is set to.
+New Haven’s overall heating oil consumption changes from year to year as winter conditions change.
+As the temperature outside gets more chilly, homes’ furnaces need to burn additional heating oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in New Haven was 30.6°F, which was 4.6°F colder than the prior winter's average outside temperature.

 New Haven County Average Winter Temperature